As we grow, we'll increase the number of managers at PostHog. Here's what a manager at PostHog looks like.

 As a manager, it's tempting to see yourself as the sole owner of all the information, and give it out sparingly.
 People will come to you often with questions (because they don't have the context) and when they do you'll get more validation that holding all the context yourself makes you an Important Person.

 What managers should aim for at PostHog is to make themselves obsolete.
-Share as much context as possible, preferably in written form in a public channel.
+Share as much context as possible, in written form and in a public channel.
 That way everyone will be able to do their best work.

 Managers also use 1-1s as a useful tool for helping to set context - we've written some FAQs on how to make sure you get the most out of these.